 About IIE's Emergency Student Fund

 IIE’s Emergency Student Fund (ESF) provides emergency grants to post-secondary students matriculated at accredited educational institutions outside their home countries whose sources of support have been impacted by natural disaster or other crises.
 Building on a Freeman Foundation designation of $2.5 million for emergencies involving students from East and Southeast Asia studying in the U.S., IIE is issuing a request to donors around the world to support this fund for other world areas.
-Since 2010, IIE’s ESF has provided over $1 million in emergency grants to nearly 400 students from Japan, Haiti, Libya, Thailand and Syria whose home sources of financial support were impacted by crisis or natural disaster.
+Since 2010, IIE's ESF has provided over $1.5 million in emergency grants to over 450 students from Japan, Haiti, Libya, Thailand, the Philippines, Syria, and Iran whose home sources of financial support were impacted by crisis or natural disaster.
 The Institute seeks to have a fund in place so that IIE can respond quickly to help students when disasters and emergencies arise.
+To support IIE's Emergency Student Fund, please make a donation now and designate your gift by entering "ESF" in the gift designation field.